 Jump to section

-Creating a workplace culture that emphasizes support, understanding, and empathy demands that HR and People leaders consistently recognize the unique perspectives of each generation, including the intimate challenges they face.
+Creating a workplace culture that emphasizes support, understanding, openness, and empathy demands that HR and people leaders consistently recognize the unique perspectives of each generation, including the intimate challenges they face.

-In fostering a workplace that embraces equality and inclusivity across generations, it’s crucial to grasp each cohort’s diverse and sometimes conflicting characteristics.
-Each generation brings its own set of strengths, weaknesses, and expectations regarding mental health support into the workplace.
+In fostering a workplace that embraces equality and inclusivity, it’s crucial to understand each generation’s diverse and sometimes conflicting characteristics.
+Each generation brings strengths, weaknesses, and expectations regarding mental health support into the workplace.

 Recognizing and accommodating generational differences in the workplace

-Gen Z is also the most diverse cohort to join the workforce.
+Gen Z is also the most diverse generation in the workforce.
 According to Best Workplaces, their survey of over 32,000 Gen Z workers across 350+ companies in the U.S. revealed that almost half identify as black, indigenous, or people of color (BIPOC), surpassing the percentages among Millenials, Gen X, and Baby Boomers.

 Younger workers place a higher premium on workplace diversity, equity, and inclusion (DEI).
 Data from a Deloitte survey on Gen Z and Millennials underscores this: